top of page

 Programs are tied to state curriculum requirements and academic standards, and are aligned with Oregon Environmental Literacy, and Oregon Forest Literacy Programs.
 Most programs also include pre-visit and post-visit activities.

-Tours are available to learn field trip planning logistics and to find out how center resources can support your curriculum.
+Pre-site visits are available to learn field trip planning logistics and to find out how center resources can support your curriculum.
 Large group leaders may be required to do a pre-site visit prior to their visit.
 Please contact us to schedule an appointment.

-• Beginning on September 1, 2018 any group* comprised of 10 or more individuals (includes children and adults) MUST schedule their visit in advance of their arrival. *This does not include families.
+Any group* comprised of 10 or more individuals (includes children and adults) MUST schedule their visit in advance of their arrival. *This does not include families.
 It includes all groups wanting to visit the inside of the Tillamook Forest Center.

 • Cancellations prior to one month before the program date are refundable, minus a $50 administration fee.
 Cancellations made less than one month before the program date are not refundable.